A dental hygienist may, under general supervision as defined in part 3100.0100, subpart 21, item D:

 place and remove periodontal dressings;

-place and remove isolation devices or materials for restorative purposes;
+place and remove devices or materials for isolation purposes;

 remove excess cement from inlays, crowns, bridges, or orthodontic appliances;